kd2org/karadav/README.md

 ## Features

-* User-friendly directory listings for file browsing with a web browser, using our [WebDAV Manager.js](https://fossil.kd2.org/webdav-manager/) client
+* Good performance!
+More than 20 times faster than NextCloud!
+* Lightweight!
+Less than 1MB!
+* External apps (via iframe or links)
+* Web UI to login, access files and apps, manage users
+* Integrated web file manager (using [WebDAV Manager.js](https://fossil.kd2.org/webdav-manager/)):
-	* Upload directly from browser, using paste or drag and drop
+	* Upload multiple files directly from browser, using paste or drag and drop
 	* Rename
 	* Delete
 	* Create and edit text files
 	* Create directories
-	* MarkDown live preview
+	* MarkDown live preview while editing
 	* Preview of images, text, MarkDown and PDF
 	* Editing of Office files using Collabora or OnlyOffice
-	* Download all files from a directory
+	* Download/delete selected files from a directory
+  * Thumbnails
 * WebDAV class 1, 2, 3 support, support for Etags
-* No database server is required (SQLite3 is used)
+* No database server is required (SQLite is used)
 * Multiple user accounts
 * Support for per-user quota
 * Share files using WebDAV: delete, create, update, mkdir, get, list